ptomato/talks/globalscope2021/README.md

 - Like `Temporal.Instant`, an exact time
 - But also with a calendar and time zone
 - Correctly accounts for the time zone's daylight saving rules
-- “The Global Scope session is on Friday, August 13th, 2021, at 11 AM, Australian Eastern Standard Time”
+- “The conference session is on Friday, August 13th, 2021, at 11 AM, Australian Eastern Standard Time”

 <!--
 Completing the family of types that represent dates and times is another exact time type, ZonedDateTime.
 Just like Instant, this type represents an exact moment in time.
 But it is also coupled to a location with time zone rules, because it includes a time zone.
 The time zone means that this type does account for daylight saving time changes (and other changes in the time zone.)
 It also has a calendar, which means that unlike Instant it has a year, month, and day.